Nrechati/ArchGen_Cpp/README.md

 6. Prompt for a Binary name change and change Makefile according to it
 ```

-I specially know my Makefile is clearly not the best but you can change files in "srcs" directories to replace them by what you want.
+> **Note :** All template for classes, abstract, interfaces and other generated files are in the *srcs* directory.
+I do know those are clearly not the best possible, but you can change files in "srcs" directories to replace them by what you want.
+As I know no template could suit anybody and this script is first for my personal use.

 ## Screenshots